saucelabs/elemental-next/frontend/docs/updated-tips/45-how-to-test-checkboxes/javascript.md

 </form>
 ```

-Let's kick things off by requiring our dependent libraries, declare our test class, and wire up some test setup and teardown methods.
+Let's start by requiring our dependent libraries, declare our test class, and write up some test setup and teardown methods.

 ```javascript
 // filename: test/checkboxes.spec.js